OctopusDeploy/blog/blog/2019-08/versioning-with-github-actions/index.md

  - Octopus
 ---

-[GitHub Actions](https://github.com/features/actions) are slowing rolling out to users as a beta, and provide a way for GitHub users to execute builds and deployments directly from their code on infrastructure managed by GitHub.
-While Actions are incredibly powerful and flexible, I immediately ran into the issue of versioning my builds.
+[GitHub Actions](https://github.com/features/actions) are slowing rolling out to users as a beta, and provide a way for GitHub users to execute builds and deployments directly from their code using infrastructure managed by GitHub.
+This provides a lot of opportunities for developers, but while Actions are incredibly powerful and flexible, I immediately ran into the issue of versioning my builds.

 Typically a CI system will include some kind of incrementing counter that can be used as the patch release for any build.
 This means each build is automatically assigned a new number, and any resulting artifacts can inherit a meaningful version.
-In the current beta of GitHub Actions there is no equivalent to a build number.
+Unfortunately in the current beta of GitHub Actions there is no equivalent to a build number.
 The build environment exposes [information like Git SHAs, repositories, users and events](https://developer.github.com/actions/creating-github-actions/accessing-the-runtime-environment/), but no build number.

-This is inconvenient to say the least, but fortunately there is a solution.
+This is inconvenient to say the least, but there is a solution.

 ## Implementing GitVersion

 [GitVersion](https://gitversion.readthedocs.io/en/latest/) is a tool that generates SemVer version numbers based on the tags in a Git repository.
-This is ideal for use with GitHub Actions, because it means that the Git repository itself is the source of truth for versioning, and no special tools beyond the Git client is required to manage the version numbers.
+This is ideal for use with GitHub Actions, because it means that the Git repository itself is the source of truth for versioning, and no special tools beyond the Git client are required to manage the version numbers.

 GitVersion also supplies a [Docker image](https://hub.docker.com/r/gittools/gitversion/), which can be directly used by GitHub Actions.